atomi/atomi.github.io/content/computers/building-hugo-blog-on-drone.markdown

 ---
-title: "Building Hugo Blog on Drone"
+title: "Building A Hugo Blog on Drone"
 date: "2016-08-28"
 ---